JBarker90/ansible_tutorial/docs/ansible-improving_playbook.md

     when: ansible_distribution == "Ubuntu"
 ```

-### 2. Did the same consolidation with the AlmaLinux play.
+### 2. We can do the same consolidation with the AlmaLinux play.

 ```
     # This section will update repo cache then install apache for AlmaLinux